Diversity In Our Schools

 The Friends and Fun Festival club is for students that are interested in working with special needs students from Spring Grove High School as well as neighboring schools.
 The FFF is a field day type event that provides a fun and social experience for diverse students in the Autistic Support and Multiple Disabilities classrooms in Spring Grove Area School District.

-The goal of the Gay-Straight Alliance at Spring Grove High School is to promote a safe community for every person regardless of his/her sexual preference or gender identity.
+The goal of the Gay-Straight Alliance Club (GSA) at the High School is to promote a safe community for every person regardless of his/her sexual preference or gender identity.
 Members of the GSA will work to increase awareness while educating the social community in a frank but respectful manner.
 The GSA is a creative and respectful outlet in which to understand all viewpoints.
 Most importantly, the GSA is a fun and exciting group in which to reduce social stigmas and lead by example.

 Staff members from across the District participate in professional development activities and trainings regarding diversity and inclusion.
 The committee discusses areas of concern and how the District can continue to embrace and improve upon building understanding and acceptance among staff and students.
 Members of the committee write and revise the Building Level Diversity Action Plans each year.